rav-pradhan/reading-repository/src/about.md

 ---
 title: "About"
-metaDescription: "A curated collection of books for the consideration of software developers and technologists."
+metaDescription: "A curated collection of books for software developers and technologists."
 layout: "layouts/about.html"
 ---